Debt Relief / Company / Debtblue

 In Summary

-DebtBlue is BBB accredited in the Tempe division, but not yet accredited in the North Dallas region.
+DebtBlue is BBB accredited in the North Dallas region.
 Also, DebtBlue is an accredited member of the American Fair Credit Counsel and has a BSI ISO certification

 Debt Blue may tend to charge on the higher end of the fee structure at roughly 25% of enrolled debt.
 DebtBlue has accreditations with AFCC and BSI, and while it may not yet be accredited in the North Dallas region, it is accredited in the Tempe region with an A+ rating.